 Blood work (which we also call “labs,” short for laboratory tests) is an essential part of monitoring your health, progress, and safety here.
-At Plume, your medical provider orders your labs and our nurses ensure that your lab orders are sent electronically to Quest Diagnostics, Plume’s clinical laboratory partner.
-When this is completed, a nurse will send you a message via Spruce with instructions on how to schedule your lab appointment.
+At Plume, your medical provider orders your labs and our nurses ensure that your lab orders are sent electronically to Quest Diagnostics or Labcorp, Plume’s clinical laboratory partners.
+When this is completed, a nurse will send you a message via our portal with instructions on how to schedule your lab appointment.
 Wait until you receive that message to schedule: otherwise there will be no lab order ready when you arrive.

 TABLE OF CONTENTS